JuliusNovachrono/cis106/labs/Deliverable3.md

 * To install enter the following command:
 * > sudo snap install zoom-client
 * ![x](../imgs/DelPics/step4.15.png)
-* Congratulations you have completed a fully functional Linux Operating System!
+* Congratulations you now have a fully functional Linux Operating System with great apps!
 ## Step 5: Final Tips
 * Final Tips: The manual page also known as the 'man' page if you ever have trouble with a command type 'man' followed by the command you need help with.
 * Example: